hexolexo/necrorust/README.md

 ## Configuration
 1. Find your systems config directory
 2. Copy a template and give it a unique name
-3. Change the stats of the undead in the file
+3. Change the stats of the summon in the file

 Example config file